A Methodological Guide on Using Large Language Models for Reproducible Text Annotation in the Social Sciences and Humanities with Python and R: Introduction

 This paper seeks to address these challenges.
-While several recent reviews have surveyed how LLMs and broader NLP methods are used in SSH research~\citep[e.g.,][]{ziems2024css,Abdurahman2025}, our goal is distinct: we provide a \textit{methodologically driven, code- and project-focused guide} that enables researchers to quickly implement, evaluate, and improve their own LLM-based annotation workflows.
-With an emphasis on transparent, reproducible, and research-centered practice, we aim to help both novice and experienced readers incorporate LLMs into their projects with ease and confidence.
+While several recent reviews have surveyed how LLMs and broader NLP methods are used in SSH research~\citep[e.g.,][]{ziems2024css,Abdurahman2025}, our goal is distinct: we provide a \textit{methodologically driven, code- and workflow-focused guide} that enables researchers to quickly implement, evaluate, and improve their own LLM-based annotation workflows.
+With an emphasis on transparent, reproducible, and research-centered practice, we aim to help both novice and experienced readers incorporate LLMs into their projects with ease, confidence and scientific rigor.

-Concretely, this paper \textbf{is} about: (1) a concise, SSH-driven overview of how LLMs work \emph{for text annotation purposes} and what they can (and cannot) do; (2) a scientific, API-based workflow for text annotation for both Python and R users; (3) methods to evaluate annotation quality, identify issues, and iteratively improve performance without overfitting; (4) techniques for incorporating annotation uncertainty in downstream statistical analyses; and (5) cost-saving and reproducibility tips for scaling LLM annotation projects.
+Concretely, this paper \textbf{is} about: (1) a concise, SSH-centered overview of how LLMs work \emph{for text annotation purposes} and what they can (and cannot) do; (2) a scientific and reproducible API-based workflow for text annotation for both Python and R users, with a focus on open-source and local LLMs; (3) methods to evaluate LLM annotation quality, identify issues, and iteratively improve performance without overfitting; (4) techniques for incorporating annotation uncertainty in downstream statistical analyses; and (5) further deployment and reproducibility tips for scaling LLM annotation projects.

-This paper \textbf{is not} about: (1) exact technical or architectural details of LLMs; (2) benchmarking or ranking LLMs for SSH applications; (3) fine-tuning LLMs for domain adaptation; or (4) replacing the need for gold-standard human annotations entirely.
-In summary, we situate LLMs as a new class of annotation tools or, more broadly, as \textit{measurement instruments}: powerful yet imperfect tools that can augment (not replace) human expertise.
+This paper \textbf{is not} about: (1) exact technical or architectural details of LLMs; (2) benchmarking or ranking LLMs for SSH applications; (3) fine-tuning LLMs for domain adaptation; or (4) \emph{replacing the need for gold-standard human annotations entirely}.
+Specifically, we situate LLMs as a new class of annotation tools or, more broadly, as \textit{measurement instruments}: powerful yet imperfect tools that can augment (not replace) human expertise.

 The remainder of this paper is organized as follows.